Amazon KDP has taken the publishing world by storm.

-Although you can upload your Word file directly to KDP, I highly suggest you convert your Word file to a .kpf file before uploading it.
-A .kpf file is Kindle Create’s file extension.
-This optimizes fonts, line spacing, margins, etc., to improve reading your eBook on the Kindle devices.
+Although you can upload your Word file directly to Kindle Direct Publishing, I highly suggest you convert your Word file to a .kpf file before uploading it.
+A .kpf file is Kindle Create's file extension.
+This optimizes fonts, line spacing, margins, etc., to improve reading your eBook on Kindle devices.

-An important step in publishing your book file to KDP is making sure you have all the necessary front and back matter formatted for your book.
+An important step in publishing your book file to Kindle Direct Publishing is making sure you have all the necessary front and back matter formatted for your book.

 If you don't have the necessary parts, be sure to add a page in your manuscript's Word file to create the page in your book.

-The 5 parts to include in your book structure for KDP are:
+The five parts to include in your book structure for Amazon KDP are:

 We’ll cover more details on these parts in the next sections.

-The first part of your book that you’ll need in order to publish on KDP is your title page.
+The first part of your book that you’ll need in order to publish on Kindle Direct Publishing is your title page.